 Many business owners apply for SBA loans without considering the possibility of borrowing ‘too much.’
 This can leave business owners paying off funds they didn’t need to borrow well into the future.

-First, you need to qualify.
+Before you can start using your funds, you need to qualify.
 Here’s what NBC requires for SBA approval:

 If your business meets all these requirements, then all you have to do is apply online by filling out this 1-minute application.